MicrosoftDocs/azure-docs/articles/sql-database/sql-database-auditing.md

 ms.date: 02/11/2020
 ms.custom: azure-synapse
 ---
-# Get started with SQL database auditing
+# Azure SQL Auditing

 Auditing for Azure [SQL Database](sql-database-technical-overview.md)  and [Azure Synapse Analytics](../sql-data-warehouse/sql-data-warehouse-overview-what-is.md) tracks database events and writes them to an audit log in your Azure storage account, Log Analytics workspace or Event Hubs.

 Auditing also:

 - Helps you maintain regulatory compliance, understand database activity, and gain insight into discrepancies and anomalies that could indicate business concerns or suspected security violations.

 - Enables and facilitates adherence to compliance standards, although it doesn't guarantee compliance.
 For more information about Azure programs that support standards compliance, see the [Azure Trust Center](https://gallery.technet.microsoft.com/Overview-of-Azure-c1be3942) where you can find the most current list of SQL Database compliance certifications.

 > [!NOTE]
 > This topic applies to Azure SQL server, and to both SQL Database and Azure Synapse Analytics databases that are created on the Azure SQL server.
 For simplicity, SQL Database is used when referring to both SQL Database and Azure Synapse.

-## <a id="subheading-1"></a>Azure SQL database auditing overview
+## <a id="subheading-1"></a>Overview

 You can use SQL database auditing to: